ARMmbed/mbed-os/targets/TARGET_WICED/WICED.md

 For the WISE1530, you now have access to the Mbed OS WISE1530Interface class.

-You can try this class out with the Mbed OS socket example: https://github.com/armmbed/mbed-os-example-sockets
+You can try this class with the Mbed OS socket example: https://github.com/armmbed/mbed-os-example-sockets